Glossary defining common terms in the PCB design industry.

 - Analog: A representation in which data is conveyed through continuously varying signals or physical quantities.

 - Annular Ring: The copper area that surrounds a drilled hole in a PCB.
-A sufficient annular ring width is essential to ensure a good connection when soldering components.
+A sufficient annular ring width ensures a good connection when soldering components.

 - Anti-Pad: An area where a pad or via has been removed from a plane layer.
 Anti-pads are used in designs to avoid short circuits or interference with other signals.